How, where to bet on USA vs. Canada: Best betting apps, sportsbook promos for Olympic hockey gold medal game

 USA vs. Canada betting preview

 USA went unbeaten in group play and cruised to a 6-2 win over Slovakia in the semifinals on Friday, as New Jersey Devils forward Jack Hughes scored a pair of goals.
 Senators forward Brady Tkachuk added one goal and one assist, while Blue Jackets defenseman Zach Werenski had three assists.
-The Americans are aiming for their first men's hockey gold medal since a group of college players upset the Soviet Union in the semifinals before beating Finland in the championship in 1980.
+The Americans are aiming for their first men's hockey gold medal since they beat the Soviet Union in a historic upset in the 1980 semifinals before beating Finland in the championship.

-Canada trailed Finland 2-0 in its semifinal matchup, but Avalanche star forward Nathan MacKinnon capped off a comeback with a power-play goal to win the game with 36 seconds remaining in a 3-2 final.
+Canada trailed Finland 2-0 in its semifinal matchup earlier this week, but Avalanche star forward Nathan MacKinnon capped off a comeback with a game-winning power-play goal with 36 seconds remaining.
 The Canadians beat USA in the 2010 gold-medal match before adding another gold medal in 2014.
 They are -122 favorites in the Canada vs. USA hockey odds, while the over/under for total goals scored is 5.5.
 The Under is -158, with the Over at +128.

 Responsible gaming